Quick and easy, nutritious and delicious. Chock full of vitamins, minerals, antioxidants, protein and CHEAP!

 What more can you ask from your breakfast or snack?
 Not a darned thing.

-Smoothies are so popular right now.
+Smoothies are always popular.
 I’m sure you’ve seen the prepackaged frozen smoothie blends at the grocery store.
-While they are convenient and certainly cheaper than buying a smoothie from Tropic-Jamba-Smoothie-Mart; you can make better smoothie packs yourself much cheaper.
+While they are convenient and certainly cheaper than buying a smoothie from Tropic-Jamba-Smoothie-Mart; you can make better smoothie packs that are much less expensive yourself.

 Cheap and Easy Smoothie Packs

 To make the easiest breakfast on the planet even easier: every couple of weeks spend a half hour making a bunch of smoothie packs and pop them in your freezer.
 Now you have a breakfast that practically makes itself.

 - Here’s the magic formula to make one (2 cup) smoothie:

 - Place 1 cup fruit and a handful of greens in a baggie.

 - Add around ½ cup of additions of your choice (see below for a plethora of ideas)

 - Squeeze the air out and seal the bags.
 Freeze the bags flat for maximum storage.

 - When it’s smoothie time; into the blender add one cup liquid and the contents of the smoothie pack.
 Add any protein powders or other last minute add-ins and blend until smooth.